david-borchers/monalisa/README.md

 **To reproduce the Bayesian Mona Lisa analysis**

 - use the simulated capture histories from *output/capthists.RData* to run the MCMC models.
-- for Figure 7, go to the **bayesian_code** folder, and run *Figure 7/ch7b.R*, *Figure 7/ch7c.R*, *Figure 7/ch7e.R* and *Figure 7/ch7f.R* to run the MCMC for plots (b), (c), (e) and (f), respectively.
+- to recreate Figure 7, go to the **bayesian_code** folder and run *Figure7.R*, which loads in *Figure 7/ch7b.RData*, *Figure 7/ch7c.RData*, *Figure 7/ch7e.RData* and *Figure 7/ch7f.RData*.
+These RData files contain the MCMC samples for this figure.
+Alternatively, run *Figure 7/ch7b.R*, *Figure 7/ch7c.R*, *Figure 7/ch7e.R* and *Figure 7/ch7f.R* to run the MCMC for plots (b), (c), (e) and (f), respectively.
 Using a machine with a lot of RAM is recommended, and a few hours will be needed to run the MCMC models.
 Then, run *Figure7.R* to create the plot.
-- for Figure 9, go to the **bayesian_code** folder and run *Figure9.R*.
-This file contains function calls that will run the MCMC, and then put together the final figure.
-The MCMC models will be fairly quick to run (even with a standard amount of RAM).
+- to recreate Figure 9, go to the **bayesian_code** folder and run *Figure9.R*.
+This file contains function calls that will run the MCMC, create the density vectors for the maps, and create the final figure.
+The MCMC models will be fairly quick to run (even with a standard amount of RAM), but creating the density vectors for row 2 of the figure can take up to an hour (with standard RAM).
+Alternatively, uncomment the load() statements as described in the file to load in the MCMC samples/density vectors used in the paper.

 **To reproduce the Nagarahole analysis**